-Political Theory (Seminar)
+401 Political Theory (Seminar)

 This seminar will critically analyze selected political thinkers, themes, issues and/ or controversies in political theory, and their current relevance to the discipline of political science and politics.
 Prerequisites: PSCI 101, 102 and 6 credits of PSCI at the 200 level (201/202 recommended).
 Three credits.
-Not offered 2023-2024.

-Canadian Politics (Seminar)
+421 Canadian Politics (Seminar)